qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 only two parameters to define a user CRS:

 #.
 A descriptive name
 #.
-The cartographic parameters in PROJ format
+The cartographic parameters in PROJ or WKT format

-To create a new CRS, click the |signPlus| :sup:`Add new CRS` button and enter a descriptive name and the CRS parameters.
+To create a new CRS, click the |signPlus| :sup:`Add new CRS` button, enter a descriptive name, select the format, and the CRS parameters.

-Note that the :guilabel:`Parameters` must begin with a ``+proj=`` block, to represent the new coordinate reference system.
+Click **[Validade]** to test whether the CRS definition is an acceptable projection definition.

 You can test your CRS parameters to see if they give sane results.
 To do this, enter known WGS 84 latitude and longitude values in :guilabel:`North` and